Ddey07/Website-AP/content/_index.md

         - 📘 **2025**: Will be teaching **STAT 641: The Methods of Statistics I** in Fall 2025.
         - 🎓 **2025**: Joining **Texas A&M University** as an *Assistant Professor* in the Department of Statistics.

-        - 📄 **2025**: Published *Graph-constrained analysis for multivariate functional data* in *Journal of Multivariate Analysis* with S. Banerjee, M. A. Lindquist, and A. Datta.
+        - 📄 **2025**: Published *Graph-constrained analysis for multivariate functional data* in **Journal of Multivariate Analysis** with S. Banerjee, M. A. Lindquist, and A. Datta.

-        - 📄 **2024**: Published *Functional principal component analysis for continuous non-Gaussian, truncated, and discrete functional data* in *Statistics in Medicine* with R. Ghosal, K. Merikangas, and V. Zipunnikov.
+        - 📄 **2024**: Published *Functional principal component analysis for continuous non-Gaussian, truncated, and discrete functional data* in **Statistics in Medicine** with R. Ghosal, K. Merikangas, and V. Zipunnikov

-        - 📰 **2024**: Published *Association Between Electronic Diary–Rated Sleep, Mood, Energy, and Stress With Incident Headache in a Community-Based Sample* in *Neurology* with T. Lateef, A. Leroux, L. Cui, M. Xiao, V. Zipunnikov, and K. Merikangas.
+        - 📰 **2024**: Published *Association Between Electronic Diary–Rated Sleep, Mood, Energy, and Stress With Incident Headache in a Community-Based Sample* in **Neurology** with T. Lateef, A. Leroux, L. Cui, M. Xiao, V. Zipunnikov, and K. Merikangas.
                       → Featured by: [CNN](https://www.cnn.com/2024/01/24/health/migraine-predict-study-wellness/index.html), [National Geographic](https://www.nationalgeographic.com/premium/article/migraine-prediction-mood-energy-sleep-stress)

          - 🎤 **2023**: Organized and chaired a session at **JSM 2023** titled *Recent Developments in Methods for Digital Brain Health Data*.
-         - 📰 **2017**: Published *Re-evaluating the effect of age on physical activity over the lifespan* in *Preventive Medicine* with V. Varma, A. Leroux, J. Di, J. Urbanek, L. Xiao, and V. Zipunnikov.
+         - 📰 **2017**: Published *Re-evaluating the effect of age on physical activity over the lifespan* in **Preventive Medicine** with V. Varma, A. Leroux, J. Di, J. Urbanek, L. Xiao, and V. Zipunnikov.
                         → Featured by: [TIME](https://time.com/4821963/teens-sedentary-lifestyle-exercise/)
 ---